 During the First World War, the situation of Indian banks was in crisis.
-Banking system had a very bad effect and many banks had to be closed.
-At the same time Tata Industrial Bank was established in 1917.
-After this, Imperial Bank was nationalized and named after the State bank of India .
+The banking system had a very bad effect and many banks had to be closed.
+At the same time, Tata Industrial Bank was established in 1917.
+After this, Imperial Bank was nationalized and named after the State bank of India.
 The bank was kept and the other 8 banks were started as subsidiaries of State Bank.
 They are State Bank of Bikaner and Jaipur, State Bank and F Mysore, State Bank of Travancore, State Bank of Patiala, State Bank of Hyderabad, State Bank of Indore, State Bank of Saurashtra.

 14 banks were nationalized on 19 July 1969.
 The banks which were nationalized are as follows - Central Bank of India, Bank of India, Punjab National Bank, Canara Bank, United Commercial Bank, Syndicate Bank, Bank of Baroda, Union Bank of India, Dena Bank, Allahabad Bank, Indian Bank, Indian Overseas Bank, Bank of Maharashtra and Indian Bank.

-A decade later, in April 15, 1980, 6 other banks were also nationalized.
-Nationalized banks are - Andhra Bank, Punjab and Sind Bank, New Bank of India, Vijaya Bank, Corporation Bank and Oriental Bank of Commerce.
+A decade later, on April 15, 1980, 6 other banks were also nationalized.
+Nationalized banks are - Andhra Bank, Punjab and Sind Bank, New Bank of India, Vijaya Bank, Corporation Bank, and Oriental Bank of Commerce.

 Under this, the banks whose deposits were 50 crores or more were all nationalized.

 The banking system of India is very wide, so it has contained many types of banks in itself.
 Banks in India can be classified as follows -

 (1) Central Bank

 (2) commercial banks